-Personal Social Health and Economic education (PSHEe) is an essential part of our school curriculum preparing children for opportunities, responsibilities and experiences both in school and in later life.
-It is integral across our whole school vision and curriculum and is tailored to the individual needs of the children in our school.
-Our PSHEe programme of study is built to equip children with a sound understanding of risk, and with the skills and knowledge to make safe and informed decisions.
-Our PSHEe programme is taught alongside the Jigsaw scheme.
+Personal, Social, Health and Economic education is an essential part of our school curriculum, preparing children for opportunities, responsibilities and experiences both in school and in later life.
+It is integral across our whole school vision and our curriculum is tailored to the individual needs of our children.

 - Keeping safe

 - Cultural diversity and differences

 - Looking after the environment

 - Relationships, Health and Sex Education (RSHE) following statutory guidance